-By: Chris Loliva Deadlift, personal training, Weight training
+By: Elemental Fitness Ltd Deadlift, personal training, Weight training

-The deadlift is the king (in my eyes, and many other professionals’ eyes) and one of the best exercises around.
-If you want to build muscle, increase strength, burn fat and increase your athleticism it is one of the best movements that every lifter or athlete must do.
+The deadlift is the king and one of the best exercises in my option.
+If you want to build muscle, increase strength, burn fat and improve your athleticism it is one of the best movements that every lifter or athlete must do.

 Why you should learn how to deadlift and why is it considered a staple in training?
-Most (not all) gym goers spend their life focusing on the front of the body, ignoring what is in the rear, because it is not uncommon to only focus on what we can see.
-Developing our body without balance can lead to a postural issue, weak back, rounded shoulders, etc…
+We would argue, especially working with many people over the years, which granted is a small sample in the grand scheme spend their life focusing on the front of the body.
+By ignoring what is in the rear, because it is not uncommon to only focus on what we can see.
+Developing our body without balance can lead to a plethora of problems such as:

-Deadlift reintroduces us to our back side, The hamstring, the glutes and back.
+Deadlift reintroduces us to our backside - hamstrings, glutes, erector spinae, multifidus essentially anything in the posterior chain and more.
 Helping us to stand taller and with greater strength.

 To prove once again why the Deadlift is considered king, below are not 3, not 5 or even 10 but 12 points on the benefits of the deadlift and why everyone should be doing it.

-When we think of burning calories most will assume cardio is the only way, preferably diet should be looked at first but that is another blog for another time.
-However, the deadlift is a compound exercise that recruits multiple muscle group at once.
-This takes a lot of effort which means that the body is working very hard, and the harder you work and more muscles you use then more calories will be burned.
+When we think of burning calories most will assume cardio is the only way, preferably diet should be looked at first but that is another blog for another time (or check this one out once you are done here).
+However, the deadlift is a compound exercise that recruits multiple muscle groups at once.
+This takes a lot of effort which means that the body is working very hard, and the harder you work and the more muscles you use the more calories will be burned.